 "Instruction in support of kindergarten standards shall be engaging and shall foster children’s development and learning in all domains including physical, social, cognitive, and language.
 Educators shall create a learning environment that facilitates high-quality, child-directed experiences based upon early childhood best teaching practices and play-based learning that comprise movement, creative expression, exploration, socialization, and music.
 Educators shall develop literacy through guided reading and shall provide unstructured time for the discovery of each child’s individual talents, abilities, and needs."

-The Preschool Development Grant (PDG) supports New Hampshire's efforts to better understand the current early childhood system and use those data to strengthen the system, better address the needs of vulnerable young children and their families, and help build a solid foundation to improve outcomes for New Hampshire's children, families, schools, and communities.
+The Preschool Development Grant (PDG) supports New Hampshire's efforts to better understand the current early childhood system and use data to strengthen the system, better address the needs of vulnerable young children and their families, and help build a solid foundation to improve outcomes for children, families, schools, and communities.
 The grant seeks to support New Hampshire's vision that all families are afforded comprehensive and responsive supports, so that they are healthy, learning, and thriving now and in the future.

 The PDG aims to enhance collaboration and coherence within early childhood systems by sharing best practices among early childhood education providers in the state.
-A targetted activity of the grant is to support kindergarten teachers with the implementation of play-based learning and evaluate the effectiveness of embedded coaching to support guided play, classroom interactions, and child outcomes.
+A targeted activity of the grant is to support kindergarten and preschool teachers with the implementation of play-based learning and evaluate the effectiveness of embedded coaching to support guided play, classroom interactions, and child outcomes.
 Associate Professor and PDG primary investigator Dr. Kimberly Nesbitt, the UNH Early Learning Coaching Team, and PDG staff are spearheading efforts to share best practices and promote successful implementation of play-based learning statewide through practice-based coaching, professional development for key stakeholders, the creation and dissemination of resources, and research.

-This website is supported by the Preschool Development Grant Birth through Five Initiative (PDG B-5), Grant Number 90TP0060, from the Office of Child Care, Administration for Children and Families, U.S. Department of Health and Human Services.
+This website is supported by the Preschool Development Grant Birth through Five Initiative (PDG B-5), Grant Number 90TP0110, from the Office of Child Care, Administration for Children and Families, U.S. Department of Health and Human Services.